DragonSenses/budget-tracker/README.md

 HTML5, CSS3, JavaScript

-------------------------TODO:---------------------
 # How to use

-1. **Create** a note by adding a title where *Name&mldr;* is located, and add your note text where *Start writing&mldr;* is located
+1. **Create** a transaction by adding a name where *Transaction Name* is located, and add the Amount where *Enter amount...* is located
 2. **Read** Notes
-3. **Update** the note by hovering over the top right of the field to see the control panel to `Edit` or `Delete`
-4. After pressing `Edit`, the note can be changed by typing into the fields highlighted with a different color, then go back to the control panel in the top right and press `Save`
+3. **Update** the *Balance, Income, Expense and Transaction History* by adding another transaction or delete a transaction from *Transaction History*
-5. **Delete** a note by hovering over the top right of it and press `Delete` and a window message will pop up to confirm, then press `OK`
+4. **Delete** a transaction by hovering over the transaction under the **Transaction History** and press `X` delete button that shows up to the left of it. **Be careful** as it deletes it immediately without confirmation.

 # Instructions to run a local copy